What Is Obsessive Compulsive Disorder?

 Can obsessive compulsive disorder be prevented?

-OCD can't be prevented, but early diagnosis might reduce the symptoms and make life easy to live.
+OCD can't be prevented, but early diagnosis and treatment can reduce the symptoms and improve the OCD patient’s quality of life.
 There are many therapies and medications available to reduce anxiety.

 What is the difference between OCD and OCPD?

-Obsessive Compulsive Disorder (OCD) is a mental health condition where a patient suffers from unwanted, repetitive and intrusive thoughts.
+Obsessive Compulsive Disorder (OCD) is a mental health condition where a patient suffers from unwanted, repetitive and intrusive thoughts and compulsions.
+OCD is ego dystonic, meaning that individuals with OCD are typically distressed by their symptoms and recognise them as irrational.

 Who is are at risk of obsessive compulsive disorder?

-People whose first-degree relatives have OCD, especially those who developed symptoms in their childhood or teenage are at more risk of developing this disorder.
-Individuals who have suffered any abuse or trauma, especially in childhood, are also at risk of developing OCD.
+People whose first-degree relatives have OCD, especially those who developed symptoms in their childhood or teenage years, are at more risk of developing this disorder.
+Individuals who have suffered any abuse or trauma, especially in childhood, are also at a higher risk of developing OCD.

 How common is obsessive compulsive disorder?